SPECTRA-ELECTRONICS/ard_lpc_a10/README.md

 ## Installation guide

-- General requirements
+### General requirements

     * PC with Arduino IDE (1.6.4 or newer) (Windows, Linux, MAC)
     * Internet connection

-- CONTROLLINO library
-    * Start Arduino IDE, navigate to Sketch–>Include Library–>Manage Libraries
-    * In the Library Manager type CONTROLLINO into the filter text box and search for CONTROLLINO library
-    * When found, select the latest version and install it.
-The installation process should be fully automated
-    * When finished - check in Sketch–>Include Library menu that you can see the CONTROLLINO library there
-    * You can also check if you can see the set of CONTROLLINO examples in File->Examples->CONTROLLINO

-- CONTROLLINO boards hardware definition
+### CONTROLLINO boards hardware definition

     * Navigate to File–>Preferences
     * Copy-paste the following link to the Additional Boards Manager URLs: https://github.com/SPECTRA-ELECTRONICS/arduino_plc/raw/master/package_SpcArdPlc_index.json
     * Press OK button
     * Then navigate to Tools–>Board: “Foo“–>Boards Manager
-    * In the Boards Manager type CONTROLLINO into the filter text box and search for CONTROLLINO boards
+    * In the Boards Manager type SPECTRA into the filter text box and search for SPECTRA ARDUINO PLC boards
     * When found, select the latest version and install it.
 The installation process should be fully automated
-    * When finished - check in Tools–>Board: “Foo“–> menu that you can see the CONTROLLINO boards there
+    * When finished - check in Tools–>Board: “Foo“–> menu that you can see the SPECTRA Ard PLC A10 w/ ATmega328 boards there